StetsonMathCS/alpaca/docs/jdbcDatabase.md

 System.out.println("1.
 What is the total number of vulnerabilities?");
 </pre>

-it count the vulnerabilities and execute a query from Java in order to count them
+it counts the vulnerabilities and execute a query from Java in order to count them

 ### Example:
 <pre>